Street Maintenance Fund & Projects

 Click here for a look at the 2020 Street Maintenance Fund projects approved by the Street Maintenance Advisory & Appeals Board.
 As we head into 2020, look for the Street Maintenance Fund in Action emblem as it designates street improvements brought to you through your Street Maintenance Fee.

 If you have questions or concerns, please email them to Street Maintenance Fee.
-You can also call the Street Maintenance Fee Response Line at 325-437-4546, which is available Monday through Friday from 8 am to 5 pm.
+You can also call Public Works at 325-676-6281, which is available Monday through Friday from 8 am to 5 pm.

 Click on the side menu options for more information about the Street Maintenance Fee, along with additional details below: